JuhaszZoltanAntal/trivia-app-cheppers/README.md

 Requirements: Node.js version 14.18+

-Steps to run code in development:
+To run the app in development mode run these commands on your terminal:

+1. install vite

+ ``npm install -g vite``

 1. install dependencies (in the root folder)